ROCm/HIP/docs/understand/programming_model.rst

   3. *Avoid strided access*: For example array[i * stride] can lead to memory bank conflicts and inefficient access.
   4. *Pad Data*: If necessary, pad data structures to ensure alignment and coalescing.

-* **Shared memory**: Avoiding bank conflicts reduces serialization of memory transactions.
+* **Shared memory**: Avoiding bank conflicts reduces the serialization of memory transactions.

   Shared memory is a small, fast memory region inside the CU.
 Unlike global memory, shared memory accesses do not require coalescing, but they can suffer from bank conflicts, which are another form of inefficient memory access.
 Shared memory is divided into multiple memory banks (usually 32 banks on modern GPUs).
 If multiple threads within a warp try to access different addresses that map to the same memory bank, accesses get serialized, leading to poor performance.
 To optimize shared memory usage, ensure that consecutive threads access different memory banks.
 Use padding if necessary to avoid conflicts.